 Watteau’s The Collation or Lunch in the Open (1710-1720s c.) is intimate and picnicky.
 Among his works, it is the most like a déjeuner sur l’herbe, except for his hunt luncheon subjects.
 As usual, for the French, the subject is not referred to as un pique-nique, though the word was used for indoor dining.

-The group may (or may not) be lovers at a partie carrée.
-(See Manet’s Le déjeuner sur l’herbe) The couples earnestly engage in conversation, being together and enjoying an alfresco meal.
-An intimate scene such as this, which implies sexuality, was known as a partie carrée or lover’s tryst.
-The setting is a garden lawn on which lunch or collation of roasted chicken, bread, and wine is served on a startling white cloth.
+Preparations are low-key, and there are no servants visible.
+The setting is a garden lawn on which roasted chicken, bread, and wine are served on a startling white cloth.
 A man pours wine from a carafe into the glass that a woman holds expectantly.
-Next to her, another woman has a wine glass and looks intently at the man standing next to her.
-He holds up his hand, but she looks up into his face, not at his hand.
-The position of the couples and the ease of their postures show that the moment is private (Preparations are low-key, and there are no servants visible).
+Next to her, another woman holds a wine glass and looks intently at the man beside her.
+He holds up his hand, gesturing, but she looks up into his face, not at his hand.

 Jean Moyreau.
 The Lunch [La Colation after Jean-Antoine Watteau (1729), etching.
 Widener Collection, Courtesy National Gallery of Art, Washington, D.C.